JacobShaver/design-projects-portfolio/docs/assignments/A01/index.md

 The governing model of the primary function of this spring clamp is the torsional spring relationship.
 This is seen as: &tau;=k*&theta;:

 Where &tau; is the torque produced by the spring, k is the torsional spring constant, and &theta; is the angular displacement of the spring from its unloaded position.
-This model shows that the spring produces a torque that drives the two jaws toward each other. **Assumption to be made**
+This model shows that the spring produces a torque that drives the two jaws toward each other.
+An assumption can be made that the spring behaves linearly, which tells us that the torque produced by the spring is proportional to the angle of deviation from its resting position.

 **Component 1 and 2: Both Jaws**